 - The projector is only capable of playing mixed mono audio, even if a stereo audio input is connected.
-See "Connecting audio" on page 20 for details. - If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the video source device is turned on and operating correctly.
+See "Connecting audio" on page 20 for details. - If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
 Also check that the signal cables have been connected correctly.

-Connecting an S-Video/Composite Video source device
+Connecting an S-Video/composite source device

-Examine your video source device to determine if it has an unused S-Video/Video output jack available:
+Examine your Video source device to determine if it has an unused S-Video/composite output jack available: